Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

 Police registers show that Kokoška was part owner of the company Ott.
-This is surely due to the fact his mother-in-law was Kateřina Ott, and the he may have inherited the part or it may even have been a marriage endowment.
-The firm Ott manufactured chemicals, poisonous substances and other items associated with chemists.
+This is surely due to the fact his mother-in-law was Kateřina Ott, and that he may have inherited the part of it may even have been a marriage endowment.
+The firm Ott manufactured chemicals, poisonous substances, and other items associated with chemists.

-Kokoška is pivotal in the stories From the old pharmacy (Veselá Praha, 1909/10) where he is half-heartedly re-named Kološka.
-He is described as a very short elderly man with a large moustache.
-Václav Menger provides additional information in his book Jaroslav Hašek doma (1935) and in two articles in Lidové noviny in 1933.
-According to Menger the 15 year old Hašek was dismissed after having painted a beard and glasses on an Alpine cow to make it resemble the boss.
+Kokoška is pivotal in the stories From the old pharmacy where he is half-heartedly re-named Kološka.
+He is described as a very short elderly man with a large moustache[a].
+Václav Menger provides additional information in his book Jaroslav Hašek doma (1935) and in two articles in 1933.
+According to Václav Menger, the-15 year old Hašek was dismissed after having painted a beard and glasses on an Alpine cow to make it resemble the boss[b].

 Quote(s) from the novel